quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 :p What is the significance of the distribution P in understanding an MDP?

 ??x
-The distribution \(P\) defines the probability of any finite sequence occurring as part of a trajectory.
-Knowing \(P\) gives complete statistical information about the data but does not reveal the underlying structure or value functions of the MDP.
+The distribution $P $ defines the probability of any finite sequence occurring as part of a trajectory.
+Knowing$P$ gives complete statistical information about the data but does not reveal the underlying structure or value functions of the MDP.

-For instance, while \(P\) can be computed from an MDP and used to determine the VE (Value Error) or BE objectives, these cannot be determined solely from \(P\).
+For instance, while $P $ can be computed from an MDP and used to determine the VE (Value Error) or BE objectives, these cannot be determined solely from$P$.
 ??x

 ---